What are the best ways to ensure effective online learning?

-To help you keep on track, we asked our education experts for tips on getting the most out of your virtual classroom.
+To help you keep on track, we asked our education experts for tips on effective online learning.

 Create a dedicated study space

-Look – studying in front of the TV, while it’s on, just isn’t going get the best results.
+Studying in front of the TV just isn’t going to get the best results.

 Choose a place you can focus, remove any distractions and, if possible, keep it separate from your bed or lounge.

 A clear distinction between where you study and where you take breaks will help you focus.
-Also, turn your phone to airplane mode when you are studying… those texts can wait.
+Also, turn your phone to airplane mode when you are studying online… those texts can wait.

 Have a plan